-- Provide accurate, current, and complete disclosure of the financial activities funded by CDBG awards and adequately meet the reporting requirements described in Chapter 1, of this manual - "Reporting Requirements".
-Approved Budgets (Form DCA-7) reflect costs by activity to be undertaken, and so do the Requests for Drawdown forms and the Quarterly Report forms.
+- Provide accurate, current, and complete disclosure of the financial activities funded by the CDBG-MIT award and adequately meet the reporting requirements described in Chapter 1, of this manual, Reporting Requirements.
+Approved Budgets (Form DCA-8) reflect costs by activity to be undertaken, as do the Requests for Drawdown forms and the Quarterly Report forms.
 Therefore, financial records should be established and maintained in such a manner as to facilitate the reporting and monitoring of expenditures and obligations by activity. - 2.
-Maintain records that identify clearly and adequately the source and application of funds of all CDBG funded activities. - 3.
-Maintain effective control over and accountability for all funds, property, and other assets, safeguarding these assets and insuring that they are used solely for authorized purposes. - 4.
-Provide comparison of actual expenditures to budgeted expenditures. - 5.
-Include procedures to minimize the time elapsing between the drawdown of funds from DCA and the disbursement of those funds by the Recipients.
-A period of three working days or less shall be considered acceptable.
-In addition, advances made by the Recipients to Secondary Recipients must conform to the same standards of timing and amount as apply to advances from DCA to Recipients.
-(See Chapter 1, Section 6, "Drawdown of Funds") - 6.
-Provide procedures for ensuring the reasonableness, allocability and allowability of costs in accordance with applicable state standards and the applicable grant award. - 7.
-Include source documentation to support the accounting records. - 8.
+Maintain records that clearly and adequately identify the source and application of funds of all CDBG-MIT funded activities. - 3.
+Maintain effective control over and accountability for all funds, property, and other assets, safeguarding these assets and ensuring that they are used solely for authorized purposes. - 4.
+Provide comparison of actual expenditures to budgeted or projected expenditures. - 5.
+Include procedures to minimize the time elapsing between the drawdown of funds from DCA and the disbursement of those funds by the subrecipients.
+A period of three working days or less shall be considered acceptable. - 6.
+Provide procedures for ensuring the reasonableness, allocability, and allowability of costs in accordance with applicable state standards and the applicable grant award. - 7.
+Include source documentation to support the accounting records.
+(A source document is the first document to record a transaction which works as an evidence containing details of a transaction.) - 8.
 Provide for audits made by qualified and independent audit firms of management systems and internal control procedures that have been established.
-An audit shall be conducted annually and in accordance with Chapter 3, Section 2 of this manual "Audit Requirements".

-- 9. Provide for source documents (appropriation ordinances, purchase orders, invoices, journal vouchers, cash receipts, bank deposit receipts, etc.) that support all financial transactions relating to CDBG activities should be filed and maintained. - 10.
-Maintain accounting records that make it possible to identify the source and application of all funds committed to CDBG-supported activities.
+An audit shall be conducted annually and in accordance with Chapter 3, Section 2 of this manual, Audit Requirements. - 9.
+Provide for source documents (appropriate ordinances, purchase orders, invoices, journal vouchers, cash receipts, bank deposit receipts, etc.) that support all financial transactions relating to CDBG-MIT activities should be filed and maintained. - 10.
+Maintain accounting records that make it possible to identify the source and application of all funds committed to CDBG-MIT activities.
 Local contributions to the program and income applied to the program should also be clearly identified.
-(See Section 2) - 11.
-Include procedures to ensure that sound internal accounting controls are maintained over financial transactions and that effective control is maintained to safeguard physical assets. - 12.
-Ensure that costs incurred in CDBG activities are allowable only under the following conditions: - The award has been properly accepted as described in Chapter 1, Section 1 of this manual. - Costs are incurred on or after the date of the Grant Award by DCA (unless preagreement cost approval is requested and approved by DCA). - Costs for projects or activities (except costs for environmental reviews) are incurred only after all necessary environmental reviews have been completed, and all applicable conditions have been satisfied.
-(See Chapter 1, Section 2, and Chapter 2, Section 2 of this manual.) - Costs are accounted for in accordance with generally accepted accounting principles and are not prohibited by Federal, State or local laws. - > Costs are authorized in the award made by DCA. - > Costs are incurred for activities eligible under the State CDBG Program. - > All appropriate credits have been applied.
+(See Chapter 3, Section 2)

+- 11. Include procedures to ensure that sound internal accounting controls are maintained over financial transactions and that effective control is maintained to safeguard physical assets. - 12.
+Ensure that costs incurred in CDBG-MIT activities are allowable only under the following conditions: - A. The award has been properly accepted as described in Chapter 1, Section 1 of this manual. - B. Costs are incurred on or after the date of the Grant Award by DCA, unless pre-agreement cost approval (PACA) is requested and approved by DCA. - C. Costs for projects or activities (except costs for environmental reviews) are incurred only after all necessary environmental reviews have been completed and all applicable conditions have been satisfied.
+(See Chapter 1, Section 2, and Chapter 2, Section 2 of this manual) - D. Costs are accounted for in accordance with generally accepted accounting principles and are not prohibited by federal, state or local laws. - E. Costs are authorized in the award made by DCA. - F. Costs are incurred for activities eligible under the CDBG-MIT Program. - G. All appropriate credits have been applied.